alsinmr/SLEEPY/README.md

 ```
 Both scripts will run a number of examples and create a folder of the corresponding figures.
 The former calculation takes on the order of 1 minute for 6 examples, and the latter on the order of 10 minutes for 9 examples (these correspond to Figure 3 of the corresponding manuscript).

-We also provide example scripts here, in the folder 'examples', which may be run as Python3 scripts.

 Copyright 2025 Albert Smith-Penzel, Kai Zumpfe